4-PART PROJECT WORKSHOP SERIES

 - Check here the photos of the Workshop

-Expected Outputs: smart grid stakeholders awareness raising and project’s use cases refinement.
+Key Outputs: smart grid stakeholders awareness raising and project’s use cases refinement.

 September 11th, 2015 – Brussels, Belgium

-- Download pdf of the Workshop
+- Download the agenda of the second workshop (press release)

 - Download here the presentation of Sylvain Robert from CEA: “Mas2tering: Enabling flexibility management”